 How many bottles of beer would you like?

 We’d also love to see your own sample sentence in the comments below!
-Remember that if you have any questions on the lesson topic we have just covered, we’re always happy to help.
-And when you’re ready for more, check out our full list of Korean phrases!
+As you’re studying Korean, remember that if you have any questions on the lesson topic we have just covered, feel free to ask, and we’re always happy to help.
+And when you’re ready to learn more information, check out our complete Korean vocabulary list here!